 ACTIVITY CENTER.
 The Activity Center serves as one of the finest recreational/fitness facilities in the south.
 The \$5 million student-funded facility opened March 1, 1993.
 The 88,000 square foot complex houses the Recreational, Intramural, and Wellness programs.
-The facility includes: 5 multi-purpose courts (basketball, volleyball, and badminton), 6 glass wall racquetball/wallvball courts, a 2300 square foot group exercise room; a 4200 square foot weight room with machines and free weights; a cardiovascular/fitness area with stationary bikes, stairmasters, elliptical trainers, rowing machines, nordic track, treadmills and stretching area; an elevated cushioned jogging track (6.5 laps/mile) with pace clocks; men's and women's locker rooms each equipped with sauna and steam room; a lounge area with big screen TV and refreshment center; a service center for equipment check-out, locker rental, towel service, racquet stringing, and racquetball reservations.
+The facility includes: 5 multi-purpose courts (basketball, volleyball, and badminton), 6 glass wall racquetball/wallyball courts, a 2300 square foot group exercise room; a 4200 square foot weight room with machines and free weights; a cardiovascular/fitness area with stationary bikes, stairmasters, elliptical trainers, rowing machines, treadmills and stretching area; an elevated cushioned jogging track (6.5 laps/mile) with pace clocks; men's and women's locker rooms each equipped with sauna and steam room; a lounge area with big screen TV and refreshment center; a service center for equipment checkout, towel rental, and locker rental.

 AGRICULTURAL MECHANIZATION SHOP, an agricultural laboratory facility, is located on the ULM Johnson Farm about four miles east of the main campus on U.S. Highway 80.
 Laboratories in animal science and agronomy are held in this facility.
 This building is also utilized for special events such as judging contests and Block and Bridle Club activities.
 ANNA GRAY NOE ALUMNI CENTER is located on the east bank of Bayou DeSiard.
 It was the first building on the campus to be built with private gifts.
 The center houses all alumni operations including offices, meeting rooms, and a social room.
 The building was occupied in July, 1974.